 Every hall has its own unique amenities and features, but all halls offer the following: printing stations, onsite mail, coinless laundry, cleaning supplies, cable and free video streaming services, rec lounges, study lounges, community kitchen, wifi, hall office with games/videos/entertainment options, and secure keyless card entrances.

-Rates for the upcoming year are posted in March.
+Rates for the upcoming year are typically posted in March.
 View rates for residence halls and apartments here.

 Use MyCollegeRoomie to match up with someone new or someone you know!

 One of the best ways to connect on campus is by getting involved!
 Learn all the ways to get involved in your hall!

 Because living on campus increases the chance that students will achieve academic and personal success, all first-year students are required to live in a residence hall on campus.
 Learn more or request an exemption.